How the Mlytics API protection works?

 - Activate and configure rate limit feature (optional)

-- Generate script for API protection - this script will be used by the authentication server to generate API tokens (in the form of a custom parameter) to be given to verified users.
+- Implement script for generating API token - copy-paste the system-generated script to your authentication server.
+This script will be used by the authentication server to generate API tokens to be given to verified users.

-Once done and activated, the end-users' journey will follow the illustration below:
+Once done and activated, the end-users' journey when requesting an API will follow the illustration below:

-- The end-user will login to the web application, and send request to the authentication server
+- The end-user will login to the web application, and this will send a request to the authentication server.
+This authentication server must be pre-installed with an Mlytics-generated script.

-- If the authentication server verified the account of the end-user, it will provide the time-limited API token to the user.
+- If the authentication server verifies the account of the end-user, it will provide the time-limited API token to the end-user, in the form of a URL with a custom parameter The provided API token is configured to expire.

-- The end-user will request a restricted web service or content from the edge server using a URL with custom parameter (which contains the API token)
+- The end-user will request a restricted/protected web service (API) from the Origin Shield server using API token.